dfinity/dre-airflow/rollout-dashboard/README.md

   * Parallelize API requests when it makes sense.
 * Send change updates to all connected browsers via WebSocket or somesuch instead of making each client XHR repeatedly.
 * Provide a way to switch between ongoing, failed and successful rollouts in the UI (probably using tabs or some other selector).
-* Fix tests for the paged gets.
-If they are broken.
-Check for boundary conditions.
 * Favicon.ico!
 * Handle errors contacting the backend.
 Make backend improve errors by returning JSON structured errors so the frontend can show reasonable things.